Johnson County, KS Traffic Ticket & Citation Lawyers/Attorneys

 alt: Cell# (913)406-0732 or (816) 258-2687

-The City of Mission, KS issues thousands of speeding, stop light, stop sign, driving while suspended (DWS), and other traffic tickets each year.
-Mission police officers are often stationed along I-35 or on Shawnee Mission Parkway, running radar or laser in an effort to apprehend speeders.
+The City of Mission, KS issues thousands of speeding, stop light, stop sign, driving while suspended/revoked (DWS), lane violation, following too closely, and other traffic tickets each year.
+Mission police officers are often stationed along I-35 or on Shawnee Mission Parkway, running radar or laser in an effort to detect and stop speeders.
+They may also be found in residential areas near school or construction zones in Mission.

-If you find yourself with one of these tickets, you may not realize the negative effects they can have on your driver's license and your insurance rates.
+If you find yourself with a Mission traffic ticket, you may not realize the negative effects they can have on your driver's license and your insurance rates.

 Just one Mission, KS ticket on your record can cost you hundreds or thousands of dollars in the way of increased insurance premiums.
 Even if you haven't had a traffic ticket in a long time, you could lose a "good driver" discount which might be as much as 25%.